angular/angular/modules/angular2/docs/web_workers/web_workers.md

 ### MessageBus and Zones
 The MessageBus API includes support for [zones](http://www.github.com/angular/zone.js).
 A MessageBus can be attached to a specific zone  (by calling `attachToZone`).
 Then specific channels can be specified to run in the zone when they are initialized.
 If a channel is running in the zone, that means that any events emitted from that channel will be executed within the given zone.
 For example, by default angular runs the EventDispatch channel inside the angular zone.
 That means when an event is fired from the DOM and received on the WebWorker the event handler automatically runs inside the angular zone.
 This is desired because after the event handler exits we want to exit the zone so that we trigger change detection.
 Generally, you want your channels to run inside the zone unless you have a good reason for why they need to run outside the zone.

 ### Implementing and Using a Custom MessageBus
-**Note** Implementing and using a Custom MesageBus is experimental and requires importing from private APIs.
+**Note:** Implementing and using a Custom MessageBus is experimental and requires importing from private APIs.

 If you want to drive your application from something other than a WebWorker you can implement a custom message bus.
 Implementing a custom message bus just means creating a class that fulfills the API specified by the abstract MessageBus class.

 If you're implementing your MessageBus in Dart you can extend the `GenericMessageBus` class included in angular. if you do this, you don't need to implement zone or channel support yourself.
 You only need to implement a `MessageBusSink` that extends `GenericMessageBusSink` and a `MessageBusSource` that extends `GenericMessageBusSource`.
 The `MessageBusSink` must override the `sendMessages` method.
 This method is given a list of serialized messages that it is required to send through the sink.
 The `MessageBusSource` needs to provide a [Stream](https://api.dartlang.org/1.12.1/dart-async/Stream-class.html)